 13. Say thank you for something someone did a long time ago.

 14. Visualise yourself as happy.
 Create a mood board.
-Find images of things that resonate with you, places you envisage yourself, things than make your heart tingle, magazine cut outs, paste them in a book, on your desk, on a wall, on your bedside table or as your screensaver.
+Find images of things that resonate with you, places you envisage yourself, things that make your heart tingle, magazine cut-outs, paste them in a book, on your desk, on a wall, on your bedside table or as your screensaver.
 Positive visualisation goes a long way.